Recording dumbek, djembe, bodhran, tablas, and other percussion instruments…

 Finally, once again I miked the room using an ORTF pair of Oktavas, but this time I faced them away from the musicians, allowing the mics to capture a lot of room sound and not much direct sound.

-For microphone preamps I used the Project r DIY solid-state preamp (a three-parter, Oct.–Dec.
-1998 Recording) for the M88 bottom mic, a tubed DIY preamp for the RE15 on top, and Brad’s Manley preamp for the room mics.
-Again, we recorded to 20-bit ADAT, each mic on its own track.
+For microphone preamps I used a Project r DIY solid-state preamp for the M 88 bottom mic, a tubed DIY preamp for the RE15 on top, and Brad’s Manley preamp for the room mics.
+Again, we recorded each mic on its own track.

 Likewise, we didn’t slide the room-sound tracks to make the drum hits line up with the close mics; they sounded better mixed straight, incorporating the natural delay.
 They also sounded better than any artificial reverb I’ve heard.
 A good room still beats everything.